ajwill85/grc-ai-governance-serverless/PROJECT_STATUS.md

 - ✅ Blog post/article
 - ✅ LinkedIn showcase

-**Congratulations!** You now have a comprehensive, production-ready AWS AI Governance Framework that demonstrates exactly the skills Aura is looking for in a GRC Engineer (AI & Privacy).
+**Congratulations!** You now have a comprehensive, production-ready AWS AI Governance Framework that demonstrates exactly the skills organizations look for in a GRC Engineer (AI & Privacy).

 ---